-And so, she simply continued to wait, naked in the light of the coals as the night wore on.
+And so, she simply continued to wait--naked in the light of the coals--as the night wore on.

 #

 Fireworks sprayed sparks up in a fountain of light.
 Some fell close to where Lightsong was sitting, and they blazed with an extra, frenzied light until they died away.